 Where we see a piece which repeats the word “cult” 28 times, and tries to alarm the reader into thinking he or she may have joined a “cult,” the underlying agenda is one of social control.
 The word “cult” carries a strong social stigma, and the writer is telling us we ought to wield it against any group which fails to pass a checklist designed by the anti-cult movement and reflecting its particular biases.
 How self-serving is that?

 Ms. Tamm is a speaker at the International Cultic Studies Association (formerly American Family Foundation), where she speaks on such topics as “Writing the Past: How to Successfully Write the Story of Your Hidden, Former Life as a Member of a Cult into a Published Book.”
 Such attempts to monetize one’s former religious affiliation do not speak of the highest motives.
 Nor is ICSA known as a group which seeks to improve the quality of religion through gentle remonstrance.
 Rather, it tends to be perceived by churches as seeking to lessen the influence of religion in society, often by mischaracterizing religious teachings and practices.
 ICSA’s leadership consists primarily of psychologists and lawyers whose approach to religion is largely oppositional.
-Thus, when Ms. Tamm comes to us in the guise of a disinterested person who would help us make better religious choices, we may reasonably doubt her credentials.
+Thus, when Ms. Tamm comes to us in the guise of a disinterested person who would help us make better religious choices, we may reasonably doubt her motives and credentials.

 Because she makes her opposition to supposed “cults” personal, it’s difficult to rebut her without discussing some personal issues she brings to the table.
 She often plays (and replays, ad nauseum) the motherhood card.
 Just because she has a lovely infant daughter doesn’t make me want to sign on to her anti-cult campaign.
 Women have fought hard for the right to define themselves by what they find important.
 For some it might be motherhood, for others spiritual enlightenment.
 Emily Dickinson and Mother Teresa are two examples of women who bore no children, but made lasting contributions to society.